- Last Updated: 24 July 2014

-NOTICE IS HEREBY GIVEN to the qualified electors of the County of Madera, that a Consolidated Statewide General Election will be held on Tuesday, November 4, 2014.
-The following Madera Irrigation District offices are scheduled to appear on the ballot - Divisions 1, 3, and 4.
-The following are the filling periods associated with becoming a candidate for the offices:
+The following Madera Irrigation District seats are scheduled to appear on the November 4, 2014 ballot – Division 1, 3, and 4.
+Click here for a Division Map.
+The following are the filling periods associated with becoming a candidate for the office:

 STATEMENT OF FRIANT WATER AUTHORITY